 You should be aware that having Gestational Diabetes and needing life insurance will mean that your premiums may be affected.
 There are some insurance providers who are not particularly keen on accepting people for life insurance during pregnancy and therefore there can be issues with Gestational Diabetes life insurance.
 Some people may think that it is best to consider waiting until after pregnancy to get cover but it is always worth asking before delaying your application to make sure that you can at least have some cover.

-Some of the main points that will be taken in to account when considering Gestational Diabetes life insurance:
+Some of the main points that will be taken in to account when considering Gestational Diabetes life cover:

 - What age were you diagnosed / current age